Unicode is the solution to work with character sets other than ASCII or, in the

 these are compiled also in the context of the client project.
 This may cause

-issues when not all projects use -gnatW8
+issues when not all projects use -gnatW8, even if projects in isolation work

 properly.